fwsGonzo/barebones/README.md

 - Intended for beginner OS development
 - Install qemu for qemu-system-x86_64, gcc-multilib for a 32-bit compiler and nasm for the assembly
 - Build and boot kernel in qemu with ./run.sh
-- Run with VGA textmode using ./vga_run.sh
+- VGA textmode using ./vga_run.sh (NOTE: you must implement VGA support yourself!
+You will (if you're lucky) see a black screen.)
 - Use ./build_iso.sh to run on real hardware or a hypervisor like VirtualBox, but keep serial port logging in mind!

 ## Features